 The PokerStars Caribbean Adventure (PCA) has a long history of being an event that all players want to win.
 Since it started in 2004, over $100,000,000 has been awarded in prize money, with thousands of players taking part - including hundreds of PokerStars qualifiers.

-PCA 2013 was the 10th Anniversary of this incredible poker event.
+PCA 2014 was the 11th outing of this incredible poker event.
 From its beginnings on a cruise ship meandering its way around the Gulf of Mexico, to the live event extravaganza it has become today, the PokerStars Caribbean Adventure is an event like to other.
 Below you will find some essential PCA facts, plus details of every event since 2004, including tournament winners and prize details.

 The 10th Anniversary PokerStars Caribbean Adventure was a huge festival of poker with 41 events playing out over 10 days of incredible action.
 The big winners were the USA's Scott Seiver, who took down the Super High Roller for $2,003,480, Bulgaria's Dimitar Danchev who won the Main Event for $1,859,000, and Team PokerStars Pro Vanessa Selbst who scooped the High Roller for $1,424,420, making her the highest-earning female player in history.
 Russia became the latest World Cup of Poker Champions, Corina Lupascu from Romania notched the Women's Event, and the schedule also saw the first-ever Open Face Chinese event, which was won by Peter Jetten from Canada.